Hulvey

 Christopher Michael Hulvey (born January 13, 1999), known professionally by his surname Hulvey, is an American Christian rapper, singer, songwriter, and record producer.
-His debut studio album Christopher debuted and peaked at no.8 on the Billboard Top Christian Albums chart.
+The first song he made was Can't Tell It All.
+His dad was listening to a beat in the kitchen and he told Hulvey to make a song about a fight with this beat.
+This song would go on to be remixed with KB and Lecrae on the song Can't Tell It All (Remix).
+His debut studio album Christopher debuted and peaked at No.2 on the Billboard Top Christian Albums chart.

-Musical career
+Education and career

-Hulvey was born and raised in Brunswick, Georgia.
+Hulvey was born and brought up in Brunswick, Georgia.
 He dropped out of college and moved to Atlanta to pursue a career in music.
-He supported his music aspirations by working at a local supermarket where his job responsibilities included "scrubbing toilets [and] cleaning floors."
+He supported his music aspirations by working at a local supermarket.
+Part of his job was "scrubbing toilets [and] cleaning floors."
 In August 2019, Hulvey signed a contract with Reach Records which was made public in January 2020.
 His first release with the label was an EP titled Prelude then a month later he followed up with another EP titled BRKNHRT.